 2. Enjoy a National Park or Three

-Finnish Lapland is home to the country’s largest national parks, wilderness areas and nature reserves.
-Lemmenjoki stretches across northern Lapland, larger than the country of Luxembourg.
-Everyman’s Right allows anyone to explore these protected national wilds, whether it’s an afternoon stroll down the Arctic Circle Hiking Area in Rovaniemi or an epic week long trek through the Pallas-Yllästunturi National Park.
+Lapland is home to the country’s largest national parks, wilderness areas and nature reserves.
+The largest stretches across northern Lapland, larger than the entire country of Luxembourg!
+Everyone’s Right allows anyone to explore these protected national wilds, whether it’s an afternoon stroll down a hiking area just outside town or an epic week long trek through the fells of western Lapland.

 3. Take a deep breath

 Lapland has the cleanest air in Finland, which has the cleanest air in all of Europe and the world.
 Do you even need another reason to be here? 🙂